I believe pets are among God's greatest gifts to us. They offer not just companionship but also unconditional love.

 1. Take Early Morning Walks

-Where I live, in the summer it's already warm as early as 7:30 am.
+Where I live, in the summer, it's already warm as early as 7:30 am.
 If I leave my house by 6 am or earlier, my pup can enjoy the cool morning air while getting a good walk.
-Besides the temperatures being lower, the sidewalk hasn't had a chance to heat up yet.
+Besides the temperature being more comfortable, the sidewalk hasn't had a chance to heat up yet.
 The longer I wait, the hotter the pavement becomes, which can burn his paw pads.

 I try to walk him at the same time each day for the sake of consistency.
 However, If I end up walking him a little later, I shorten the length of the walk and stay closer to home to avoid overheating him.